eedorenko/missionedge-appdev-sample-manifests/readme.md

 Manifests for the `dev` environment are stored in the corresponding branch `dev` and manifests for the `prod` environment are stored in the `prod` branch.

+## Customizations

+The repo doesn't require any customizations.